Sharath-Gajula/Employee-Burnout-Analysis-and-Prediction/README.md

   df.info()).
   Checked for null values and unique column values.

-2.Data Cleaning
+2.Data Cleaning:

   Dropped missing values (df.dropna()).
   Removed irrelevant columns like Employee ID and handled date/time data from Date of Joining.
   Encoded categorical variables using one-hot encoding (pd.get_dummies).

-3.Feature Engineering
+3.Feature Engineering:

   Added a new column to calculate the number of days since a reference date (Days).
   Calculated correlations between features and the target variable (Burn Rate).

-4.Data Visualization
+4.Data Visualization:

   Visualized the distribution of categorical columns using seaborn bar plots.
   Explored correlations to identify key predictors.

-5.Model Preparation
+5.Model Preparation:

   Split the dataset into features (X) and target (y) and performed a train-test split (70-30 ratio).
   Scaled numerical features using StandardScaler.

-6.Model Training
+6.Model Training:

   Created an instance of the LinearRegression class and trained it using the fit method.

-7.Model Evaluation
+7.Model Evaluation:

   Used metrics such as Mean Squared Error (MSE), Root Mean Squared Error (RMSE), Mean Absolute Error (MAE), and R-squared score to evaluate the model.